eujhwang/graph-per-persona/README.md

-This is a repo for [A Graph per Persona: Reasoning about Subjective Natural Language Descriptions](https://aclanthology.org/2024.findings-acl.115/), which was accepted at ACL-Finding 2024.
+This is a repo for [A Graph per Persona: Reasoning about Subjective Natural Language Descriptions](https://aclanthology.org/2024.findings-acl.115/), accepted at ACL-Findings 2024.

 ```
 @inproceedings{hwang-etal-2024-graph,